Aa went to Blaydon Races,

 Newcastle, it would seem, has had more than its fair share of ups and downs through the years.
 But every time it gets knocked down, it simply gets back up again with a greater tenacity to succeed and a determination to improve.
 Its people are its strength.
 They are friendly and generous.
 They graft hard with a quiet optimism for the future.
 It is a proud city built on the innovation and individuality of past Geordies who helped to change the world.
 During times of hardship when it has been left to fend for itself it manages to find dynamic ways to reinvent and rejuvinate itself as its survival instincts kick in.
 The same could have been said for Geordie Ridley.
 After his accident down the mine as a young man, he too had to reinvent himself, finding fame as a talented singer in the city’s music halls.
 He would be truly amazed to see how his beloved city has evolved since he wrote the Blaydon Races in 1862 and thrilled to hear his famous song being performed with such pride and passion at St James’ by 50,000 fellow Geordies.
 The fact that it has been adopted as an unofficial Geordie national anthem is a great tribute to Ridley, a man who, despite a life of hardship, just got on with it.
-His memory and his song, so important to Geordie history, will live on for many many years to come.
+His memory and his song, so important to Geordie culture, will live on for many many years to come.
 Below, for your enjoyment, are the lyrics, retaining all of the original Geordie dialect, together with a video of the song.
 Enjoy ya’sels and gan canny!

 Happy Geordie Day everyone!